 - A potential first-generation college student (neither parent graduated from a four-year college or university).

 Two-thirds of the program’s participants must be potential first-generation college students and have limited income.
 The other one-third of participants can come from any educational or financial family background (highly educated or high income).

 How Do I Apply?

-Apply to become a participant of Educational Talent Search TODAY!
-All applications must be signed by both the student and the parent if applicant is under age 18.
+Apply to become a participant in Educational Talent Search TODAY!
+All applications must be signed by both the student and the parent if the applicant is under age 18.